rpcpool/solana-accountsdb-sqs/README.md

 Now plugin will load config from Redis (`config` key in current example).
 Config format in Redis is same as in `json` file except that `admin` section should not exists.

-Each time when config need to be reloaded these data should be published to channel (`admin` in current example): `{"target":"global"}`.
+Each time when config need to be reloaded these data should be published to channel (`admin` in current example): `{"id":0,"method":"global"}`.
+As response you will get: `{"node":"my-unique-node-name","id":0,"result":"ok"}`.

 #### Small reloads